imixs/imixs-cloud/management/monitoring/metrics-server/README.md

 ## How to Install

-To install the metrics-server follow these steps:
+To install the metrics-server run:

-Create a deployment directory

-	$ mkdir metrics-server
-	$ cd metrics-server

-Copy the latest component.yaml file from github:
+	$ kubectl apply -f monitoring/metrics-server/

+The server will be installed into the namespace 'kube-system'.
+The latest version of the deplyoment yaml file can be downloaded form the github project as well:

 	$ wget https://github.com/kubernetes-sigs/metrics-server/releases/download/v0.3.7/components.yaml

-Start the metric server with:

-	$ kubectl apply -f components.yaml

 The metrics-server will start grabbing the node metrics.
 Until the first data is available it may take some seconds.